Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 > Follow the guide below to install the missing modules and set a fallback configuration.

 1. You need the CloudNet-Bridge and theCloudNet-SyncProxy module install them with "modules install CloudNet-Bridge" and "modules install CloudNet-SyncProxy"
-2. Navigate in the folder /modules/CloudNet-Bridge/config.json and set the Fallback task name like "defaultFallbackTask": "Lobby"
+2. Navigate in the folder /modules/CloudNet-Bridge/config.json and set the Fallback task name.
+For example: "defaultFallbackTask": "Lobby"

 > [!WARNING]
 > If you use the "tasks setup" command in the pterodactyl sometimes your input isn't recived properly, causing wierd memory configurations